Muslim conquests in the Indian subcontinent: Nalanda

-In 1193, the Nalanda University complex was destroyed by Afghan Khalji–Ghilzai Muslims under Bakhtiyar Khalji; this event is seen as the final milestone in the decline of Buddhism in India.
+In 1193, the Nalanda University complex was destroyed by Khalji under Bakhtiyar Khalji; this event is seen as the final milestone in the decline of Buddhism in India.
 He also burned Nalanda's major Buddhist library and Vikramshila University, as well as numerous Buddhist monasteries in India.
 When the Tibetan translator, Chag Lotsawa Dharmasvamin (Chag Lo-tsa-ba, 1197–1264), visited northern India in 1235, Nalanda was damaged, looted, and largely deserted, but still standing and functioning with seventy students.

 Mahabodhi, Sompura, Vajrasan and other important monasteries were found to be untouched.
 The Ghuri ravages only afflicted those monasteries that lay in the direct path of their advance and were fortified in the manner of defensive forts.

 By the end of the 12th century, following the Muslim conquest of the Buddhist stronghold in Bihar, Buddhism, having already declined in the South, declined in the North as well because survivors retreated to Nepal, Sikkim and Tibet or escaped to the South of the Indian sub-continent.